dcreutz/SQM-Visualizer/README.md

 2. Extract the files.

-3. Open sqm_visualizer.html in your browser.
+3. Open sqm_visualizer.html in your browser (most likely this just means double click on the file, alternatively open a new tab/window in your browser and drag the file into it).

 4. When prompted, select the data files on your computer (multiple files can be selected simultaneously).